washingtonstateuniversity/WSUWP-Spine-Child-Theme-Skeleton/README.md

 There are several places throughout the WSUWP Child Theme Skeleton code that should be changed to match the new theme.

 1. The theme header portion of the stylesheet in `css/00-banner.css` should be adjusted.

-1. The main plugin file, `wsuwp-plugin-skeleton.php`, should be renamed to `wsuwp-new-feature.php`.
 1. Update the project name in `composer.json`.
 1. Update the project name and URL in `package.json`.
 1. Update the ruleset name and description in `phpcs.ruleset.xml`.